Swift 🏎

 Localization

 • Localization is required regardless of the number of supported languages.
-Therefore adding an extra language won’t cause any difficulty in the future.
+Therefore, adding an extra language won’t cause any difficulty in the future.

 • Keep all strings in Localizable.strings file.
-Do not use storyboard localization
+Do not use storyboard localization.

-• For localizable string keys, use 3-level domain naming scheme with camel case: feature.useCase.description.
+• For localizable string keys, use a 3-level domain naming scheme with camel case: feature.useCase.description.
 Do not use snake case or any other cases to avoid ambiguity.

 "Expiry date" = "Expiry date";